gloony/roundcube_ttrss/README.md

 #ToDO
 > Make possibility to add Label.

-> Subscribe/Unsubscribe from feeds.

 > Counter of feeds items on the bottom of message-list.

 > Correct the bugs that when you select a feed it doesn't show the wanted (work actually fine with special only).

-> And indeed, remove old menu.
+> And indeed, remove old menu and optimize the code and display.

 # Screenshots
 ![roundcube_ttrss Mail](screenshots/Main.png)